donnydonnelly/cpp/README.md

 This repository contains an aggregation of some finance-related applications utilizing C++ as completed during Fordham's Quantitative Finance program.

 ## Implied Volatility
-Implied volatility curve generator using market data.
+An implied volatility curve generator.
+Code was written with the assisstance of Fordham and Columbia professor Manuel Balsera.
 #### Date.cpp / Date.h
 Defines a Date object that is easier to work with.
 #### Discount.cpp / Discount.h